CiscoDevNet/go-ciscosecureaccess/destinationlists/docs/DestinationsAPI.md

 	"context"
 	"fmt"
 	"os"
-	openapiclient "github.com/CiscoDevNet/go-ciscosecureaccess/destinationlists"
+	openapiclient "github.com/cisco-sbg/go-ciscosecureaccess/destinationlists"
 )

 func main() {
 	destinationListId := int64(245) // int64 | The unique ID of the destination list.
 	destinationCreateObject := []openapiclient.DestinationCreateObject{*openapiclient.NewDestinationCreateObject("cisco.com")} // []DestinationCreateObject | Add destinations to a destination list.
-Accepts no more than 500 destination objects in the body of the request.
+Accepts no more than 500 destination objects in the body of the request unless the destination list is of type `thirdparty_block`.
+If the type of the destination list is `thirdparty_block`, then the system accepts 100 destination objects.
 If you make an API request on the POST operation that adds a URL on a high-volume domain to a destination list, the operation may succeed (`HTTP/200 OK`).
 However, the server returns an error message (`HTTP/400 Bad Request`) that indicates that the destination is on a high-volume domain. **Note:** Secure Access does not add URLs that are on high-volume domains to destination lists.
 Instead, we recommend that you add the domain only.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)